Call to Earth

 • Stacey Rivers, Ocean Rower with Call to Earth smiling and wearing sunglasses

-Stacey Rivers (AKA "RIVERS")
+"RIVERS" - Stacey Rivers

 A Fellow (FIMarEST) and registered Chartered Marine Technologist with the Institute of Marine Engineering Science and Technology.
 Fuelled by an unwavering passion for people, innovation, technology, and the Oceans, I have carved out an enriching career that spans subsea engineering as a commercial diver, exploring our great Oceans as a sailor and pioneering deep tech robotics as Chief Innovation Officer to support the green energy transition.
 I have always sought to push boundaries whether it was constructing my family home and private yacht before I turned 25 or co-founding a successful commercial diving company, I’ve consistently embraced challenges that have expanded my horizons.